Born: August 5, 1935 - Died: November 29, 1998

 I felt his fingers dig into my palm, his arm twitching and jumping as if electric current was pouring through his body into mine.

 At Loc Ninh, Benavidez was so immobile they placed him with the dead.
-As the doctor prepared to zip up the body bag, Benevidez did the only thing he could.
+As the doctor prepared to zip up the body bag, Benavidez did the only thing he could.
 He spit in the doctor's face to let the doctor know that he was still alive.
-Benevidez was taken from the body bag, but the doctor surmised he wouldn't make it.
+Benavidez was taken from the body bag, but the doctor surmised he wouldn't make it.